ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocol that preserves message boundaries.
 The recommended default is to Prefer Preservation of Message Boundaries.

+### Connection Pooling {#connection-pooling}

+Name:
+:pool-connections

+When using Request/Response style protocols, such as HTTP, applications can let the Transport System manage their connections by using Connection Pooling.
+In this case, the Transport System can automatically distribute requests across multiple connections towards equivalent endpoints or be multiplexed on multi-streaming connections.

+Pooled Connections behave regular connections with a few exceptions:

+ - Pooling Connection need to operate on Messages, not streams.
+Therefore, they need to have appropriate framers if used on top of a stream transport.
+ - The application can influence which of the underlying transport connections within the Pooled Connection Pool should be used.
+   Therefore Selection Properties may be specified on a send call for Pooled Connections.
+ - They use the msgRef/reqRef parameters of the send and receive calls to send responses on the same backing connection as the request was received.
+   - If the Message received is a request from the remote side, the reqRef provided, see {{receiving}}, must be used later when sending a response.
+   - If the Message received is a response to a request sent earlier, the reqRef provided by the transport system must match the msgRef of the original request.
+   - When sending a new request, see {{sending}}, the reqRef parameter must be undefined.

+As pooled connection behave quite differently from rnegular connections, the recommended default is to Prohibit connection pooling.

 ### Configure per-Message reliability {#prop-partially-reliable}

 Name: